-The phase space is stored in the H5hut file-format [3] and can be analyzed using e.g. H5root [4].
-The frequency of the data output (phase space and some statistical quantities) can be controlled using the OPTION statement see Option Statement, with the flag PSDUMPFREQ.
+The phase space is stored in the H5hut file-format [3] and can be analyzed using e.g. H5root [4], [5].
+The frequency of the data output (phase space and some statistical quantities) can be controlled using the (see Option Statement), with the flag PSDUMPFREQ.
 The file is named like in input file but with the extension .h5.

 A SDDS compatible ASCII file with statistical beam parameters is written to a file with extension .stat.
-The frequency with which this data is written can be controlled with the OPTION statement see Option Statement with the flag STATDUMPFREQ.
+The frequency with which this data is written can be controlled with the OPTION statement with the flag STATDUMPFREQ.